 IP129 BT Depot, Woodbridge Road Archaeology - This site is area of archaeological potential, within the hinterland of the Anglo-Saxon and medieval town recorded in the County Historic Environment Record.
 As a result there is potential for encountering heritage assets of archaeological interest in this area.
 No objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
 IP130 South of South Street Archaeology - this site lies on one of the main historic routes into and out of Ipswich.
 No objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
 IP132 Former St Peter's Warehouse Site 4 Bridge Street Archaeology - this site lies in an area of international archaeological importance, on the Anglo-Saxon and medieval waterfront of Ipswich (Historic Environment Record IPS 413).
 This site potentially represents that last surviving section of 'early' waterfront, and may also encounter the remains of bridges dating from at least the 10th century.
 The site will involve potentially high excavation costs.
-No objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
 Archaeological costs have the potential to be relatively high.
+Measures for archaeology should be addressed at an appropriate stage in the planning process.
+Early consultation and evaluation is advised so that decisions can be taken on preservation in situ, and/or appropriate investigation strategies designed.
 Flood risk.
 In a conservation area, 4 College Street is a listed building.
 IP135 112-116 Bramford Road No requirement for archaeology.
 Previous monitoring revealed disturbance and clean sands.
 TPOs.
 IP150a Ravenswood S & T (adjacent Fen Bight Circle) Archaeology - the site lies in the vicinity of Prehistoric and Medieval sites.
 No objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
 Development should link into cycling and pedestrian route networks.
 IP169 23-25 Burrell Road Archaeology - this site lies on the bank of the Orwell.
 No objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
 Archaeological monitoring of groundworks is likely to be appropriate.
-Flood risk.